djeada/Databases-Notes/notes/11_security_best_practices/01_backup_and_recovery_strategies.md

 The primary goals of effective backup and recovery strategies revolve around three main objectives:

-- **Data Durability**: Safeguarding data against loss due to hardware failures, software bugs, or human errors is crucial.
-Ensuring that data can be recovered intact after any such incidents is a top priority.
+- Ensuring **data durability** is a fundamental priority, as it involves protecting data against potential loss caused by hardware malfunctions, software bugs, or human errors, and enabling full recovery to maintain data integrity.

-- **Data Availability**: Minimizing downtime is essential to maintain continuous access to data.
-Strategies should enable the system to remain operational or be restored quickly in the event of disruptions.
+- Focusing on **data availability** is critical to reduce downtime, employing strategies that ensure systems remain operational or are quickly restored following disruptions to maintain consistent access to data.

-- **Performance Preservation**: Conducting backups without impacting the performance of production read and write operations is vital.
-The goal is to ensure that users and applications experience no noticeable degradation in service during backup processes.
+- Preserving **performance** during backup operations is essential, aiming to execute backups without affecting the speed or reliability of production read and write operations, ensuring a seamless experience for users and applications.

 ## Challenges in Non-Disruptive Backups